ronbonb0n/GroupR/README.md

 Using a state machine to switch between behaviors of AI drones:

--   Idle (initial state)
+1. *Idle* (initial state)
--   Patrol - Pick random patrol locations and auto-path to them, using a navmesh at the drones' height
+2. *Patrol* - Pick random patrol locations and auto-path to them
--   Look Around - Wait for a few seconds before heading to next patrol location
+3. *Look Around* - Wait for around 2s
--   Chase - Chase the player if the player is in sight
+4. *Alert* - Go to *Chase* in 1s, if the player is in sight
+5. *Chase* - Chase the player
--   Deactivated - Falls to the ground
+6. *Deactivated* - Shut down & Falls to the ground